Ben Carson Fast Facts

 November 15, 2016 - Carson declines an offer from President-elect Donald Trump to join his cabinet as Secretary of Health and Human Services.
 A close Carson adviser tells CNN Carson declined the position in part because running a federal agency would be "a lot to ask" of a "neophyte" like Carson who has never before worked in government.

-November 22, 2016 - President-elect Trump tweets he's "seriously considering" Dr. Ben Carson for Secretary of Housing and Urban Development.
+December 5, 2016 - The Trump transition team announces Carson will be nominated as the next secretary of the Department of Housing and Urban Development.